 Alternatively if you have a recent HbA1c reading from your GP surgery, the date the test was taken and your NHS number you can provide these details online using our self-referral form available here https://preventing-diabetes.co.uk/self-referral/

-5. If you need a bit of extra help to discuss your options and explore what you think might really help you, then do contact Health Connections Mendip and a Health Connector can work alongside you to help develop a plan that is based on what matters to you.
+5. If you need a bit of extra help to discuss your options and explore what might best help you, then do contact Health Connections Mendip and a Health Connector can work alongside you to help develop a plan that is based on what matters to you.

 See below for Health Connections Mendip contact details.